deborah wenzler farris

 Conversations With Dad – The Book

-Told with tenderness and humor, this is a love story—the love of a man for his wife and family, his love for his work and church, and the love of a daughter for her parents.
-It is rich with memories of her father’s life adventures and career as a noted architect.
+Told with tenderness and humor, this is a love story—the love of a man, for his wife and family, his love for his work and church, and the love of a daughter for her parents.
+It is rich with memories of William (Bill) Wenzler’s life adventures and career as the daring trailblazing architect of hyperbolic paraboloid churches.
 Layered with the author’s personal account of her walk with her parents as they aged, their health declined, and the eventual loss, Conversations with Dad grew out of time spent together—father and daughter—sharing the stories of those who paved the way for her.

 Pin It on Pinterest